Blog

 Clinical Detox

 After the conclusion of cancer treatments, we strongly recommend that you follow our clinical detoxification program.
-At Vitawell Wellness we are aware tht some common side-effects from chemotherapy or radiation therapy treatments can have lasting effects such as brain fog, loss of energy and gastro-intestinal dysfunction.
+At Vitawell Wellness we are aware that some common health issues from cancer treatments may have lasting effects.

-We strongly believe in the power of detoxification as a method of steadily reducing toxins` accumulation and regaining strength, balance, and imporve wellness.
-Our personalised program is sensible, gentle but effective, and includes stress reduction technique and lifestyle changes.
+We strongly believe in the power of detoxification as a method of regaining strength, balance, and wellness.
+Our personalised program is sensible, gentle but effective, and includes stress reduction techniques and lifestyle changes.

 Personalised Diet

-The relationship between cancer, diet, energy, muscle mass and optimal weight is extremely important.
-At Vitawell Wellness we focus on addressing your current nutritional status and develop the right diet for you.
+We focus on addressing your current nutritional status and develop the right diet for you.
 "One size does not fit all" principle applies to your diet.
 Each person is unique and therefore variability exists between nutrient-sense diets.

-We provide personalised and appropriate dietary plans before, during and after cancer treatments.
-We provide 7 day menu plan, shopping lists and recipes that reflect food preferences and sensitivities.
+We provide a 7 day menu plan, shopping lists and recipes that reflect food preferences and sensitivities.
 The menu plans are easy to follow.
 Each food is selected for its specific content of nutrients.
 Healthy foods positively support your whole person wellness.

 Preventive Care